 If at all possible leave them alone.
 They are under threat and do struggle to find natural habits these days, and they are very non aggressive.
 It is not possible to move their nest, they will die.
 If you can live with them until the autumn they will naturally leave anyway and not use that nest again.
 If you are reasonably careful you will be able to walk around them real close up, without them bothering you at all.

 Thank you for considering offering an apiary site to Reigate Beekeepers.
 We have many members who may be interested in locating bees on suitable sites.

-Please click the following link BBKA Leaflet which will open a leaflet ‘Choosing an Apiary Site’ that outlines some of the factors a beekeeper will consider when looking at the suitability of a site for an apiary.
+Please click the following link BBKA Leaflet which will open a leaflet ‘Bees, Neighbours & Siting an Apiary’ that outlines some of the factors a beekeeper will consider when looking at the suitability of a site for an apiary.
 You may find this helpful to review the offer of your site.

 If you feel you would like to proceed with your offer please contact our Apiaries Coordinator by clicking Out-Apiary Site Offer and use the form to provide some details of your site – approximate location, size of site, ease of access, ground conditions, type of site, surroundings, and your reason for offering the site.

 If the site sounds suitable we will then advertise the details of your offer in our monthly newsletter at the beginning of the month inviting members who may be interested to contact you to discuss.

 Thank you for your offer, one of our members may be interested in taking up the opportunity that you offer.